‘I thought they’d got it wrong’: rider wins event on 12.1 score - Horse & Hound

-A rider who won a BE100 section on a score of 12.1 said she thought at first that the score announced for her dressage was a mistake.
+A rider who won a BE100 section on 12.1 penalties said she thought at first that the score announced for her dressage was a mistake.

 Laura Fenwick and Beccy and her mother Jed Walker’s Rustenberg Diamond achieved a mark of 11.3 in their test at Alnwick Ford on 23 June.